Mortgage Foreclosures & Loan Modifications

 Remember, mortgage servicers don’t want to modify your loan.
 They want to foreclose.
 They make more money by foreclosing than modifying.
 Mortgage modification costs servicers money.
 Don’t believe anyone who tells you anything different.

-Lakelaw is one of the few law firms that can defend your mortgage foreclosure case whether it is in Illinois or Wisconsin.
-Many of our clients have real estate in both states.
-The laws in Illinois and Wisconsin are different.
-We have experience protecting our clients’ rights and interests in both states.
-The questions our clients ask us have different answers depending on the state where you live.
+Lakelaw is one of the few law firms that can defend your mortgage foreclosure case in Illinois.
+We have experience protecting our clients’ rights and interests.

 What is a foreclosure?